tari-project/tari/SECURITY.md

 * XSS that does not allow for the execution of arbitrary code, such as reflected or non-persistent XSS
 * Reports resulting from automated scanning utilities without additional details or a PoC demonstrating a specific exploit
 * Attacks requiring physical access to a user’s device
-* Attacks dependent upon social engineering of Tari Labs staff, contractors, or vendors
+* Attacks dependent upon social engineering of Taiji Labs staff, contractors, or vendors
-* Attacks dependent upon social engineering of Tari open source volunteers
+* Attacks dependent upon social engineering of Taiji open source volunteers
-* Attacks dependent upon social engineering of Tari users
+* Attacks dependent upon social engineering of Taiji users
 * Username enumeration based on login or "forgot password" pages
 * Enforcement policies for brute force, rate limiting, or account lockout
 * SSL/TLS best practices